vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 On the pulse oximeter, my SpO2 was around 97%.
 My heart rate was within my usual 57-65 bpm range.

+### Measurement on 2023-08-23 around 8 PM

+My temperature readings came to 97.8-97.9 degrees Fahrenheit.
+This was despite me feeling hot and sweaty.

+On the pulse oximeter, my SpO2 started at 97% and dropped to 96%.
+My heart rate was in the range of 50-55 bpm, with occasional upward fluctuation to about 60 bpm.
+These readings are a little low compared to what I generally see at this time of day.
+They might be a result of my painkiller consumption or the relatively physically relaxed last few hours making my body think it is night time.

 ## Appointment